dais-ita/dais-ita.github.io/dais/clusters/AI_Cluster_v2.md

 *	[Model Pruning for Efficient Federated Learning in Coalitions.](/1f03/) Modifying AI models so they can run on edge devices with minimal loss in performance.
 *	[Energy Efficient Vector Symbolic Architectures (VSA) using ‘In Memory’ Hyperdimensonal Computing.](/1f01/)  Significant energy saving using novel ‘in memory’ computing hardware.
 *	[Energy Efficient Vector Symbolic Architecture Using Spiking Neural Networks.](/1f02/) Potential of sparse VSA to enable significant energy saving using novel SNN computing hardware.
 *	[Leveraging Binarised Neural Networks for SDC Control.](/2a06/)  Using binary representations of model weights to allow Machine Learning models on mobile hand-held devices.
-The concept is extended for the training of the models using federated learning.